The baby name Elsie fits right in with sparky, sweet baby girl names we’ve loved in recent years, from Sadie to Stevie.

 Elsie is the obvious short form of Elspeth, and both often appear on lists of Scottish baby names.

 Of course, Elspeth has never appeared in the US Top 1000.

 The baby name Elsie, on the other hand, ranked in the US Top 100 into the 1930s, including many years in the Top 50.

 Why?
 During the nineteenth and early twentieth century favorites, Elsie reigned as a pop culture phenomenon.

 Women by the name from around the turn of the twentieth century are plentiful, including:

-- Singers Carlisle and Janis.
+- Singer Elsie Carlisle and Elsie Janis.

 - A groundbreaking Scottish doctor.
 Dr. Inglis was decorated for her service in the first World War.